sh95014/AppleWin/.github/README.md

 ### Dependencies

-The only external library that Mariani requires is libslirp, most easily satisfied using [Homebrew](https://brew.sh).
+The only external library that Mariani requires is `libslirp`, most easily satisfied using [Homebrew](https://brew.sh).
 After you install Homebrew, pick it up below:

 ```
 brew install libslirp